 Planning processes and projects that are part of our area's mobility system and have impacts outside of the part of town they are located in are thought to be "regionally significant."
 People throughout the metropolitan area use these regionally significant facilities, and people living in various parts of the region are impacted by these facilities.
 In the case of roadways it seems simple enough to say that all roads that have mobility rather than property access as their primary function are "regionally significant."
-If this definition is used then all arterial and higher classification roads are "regionally significant" and everything below that in the roadway classification system is not "regionally significant."
+If this definition is used then all arterial and higher classification roads are "regionally significant."
 However, collector streets are supposed to do both of these functions equally well, and it may be unclear as to which collectors do a little more mobility duty and which ones do more property access work.
 An explanation of what roads are and are not regionally significant as defined by the MPO can be found on the MPO website (www.lawrenceks.org/mpo/significant).